phpDocumentor/fig-standards/proposed/phpdoc-tags.md

 The `@internal` tag is used to denote that the associated "Structural Element" should be regarded as being internal to the application, library or package.
-An optional description may be added to explain why.
+An optional description MAY be added to explain why.

 #### Syntax